 “Living Coasts is just like one great patio container.
 In certain areas the soil is very thin and shallow, it’s generally a sandy clay loam, lending itself to coastal planting.
 Coastal plants do not like to sit with their roots in water.

-“At the start of this year curator Alex Brotherton gave me responsibility for the planting and maintenance.
+“At the start of this year the curator gave me responsibility for the planting and maintenance.
 The spec was to make it look the best I could – with colour!
 I looked for ideas at other local coastal locations, such as St Michael’s Mount and the Minack Theatre, who have similar situations.

 “In the winter I was planning, anticipating and ordering plants – I was like a child in a sweet shop!”
 A lot of time and effort has gone into the Living Coasts gardens.
 “It’s been a real push every week to try and dig out perennial weeds and get the ground looking clear and tidy.
 It’s great that people are noticing the difference.”